 Planning Document for Funding

-In July, students from Year One through Five should submit a declaration form.
-The declaration form will be sent by Faculty Registrar.
-In this form the student should indicate sources of internal and external funding (OGS, SSHRC, and CIHR) they have applied for or have received for the upcoming academic session, and to declare that they are eligible for the funding package.
+Each July, students from Year One through Five should submit a declaration form.
+The declaration form will be sent by the Faculty Registrar.
+In this form the student should indicate sources of internal and external funding (OGS, SSHRC, and CIHR) they have applied for or have received for the upcoming academic session, and declare that they are eligible for the funding package.

 Registered students will be required to pay fees if enrolled in the sixth year but will not be eligible for the funding package.
 Registered students continue to be eligible for research and teaching positions.

-Doctoral Completion Award (DCA) available for eligible students in Year Six.
+A Doctoral Completion Award (DCA) is available for eligible students in Year Six.
 The DCA is a competitive award intended to provide students with funding to assist them in completing their degrees by the end of the sixth year.
-The amount will vary from year to year based on the funding allocation and number of eligible students, but will likely be comparable to amounts given by the University of Toronto Fellowship in Years 2 – 5.
+The amount will vary from year to year based on the funding allocation and number of eligible students.
 Funding can begin in the month of May between the 5th and 6th year.
 Students can receive funding while registered for one, two, or three terms (i.e., a student can receive DCA funds from May to December, if they graduate in December).

 Students may apply for OGS for the sixth year of the PhD Program.